Introduction

 batteries only last only a couple of days of use, not ideal for number

 one navigation device on multi-week walks in Tasmania!
-The Apple
+Yes we carry

-to Apple including the ability to reduce the books price without asking
+to Apple including the ability to reduce the price without asking

 the publisher/author